 Applicants who are admitted conditionally will have a document concerning the specific conditions of their admittance placed in their advisee file.
-Conditionally admitted applicants may be directed to take designated courses to help them succeed at SBU.
+Conditionally admitted applicants may be directed to take designated courses, or participate in specified programs, to help them succeed at SBU.
 Conditionally admitted students must complete the prescribed course of study.